 Many of you have written to ask for tips on makeup and hairstyles that respect our changing faces.
 I am sharing my step by step routine with you here.

-I stopped coloring my hair after my fiftieth birthday and found a great stylist who gives me a softly layered bob that frames and slims my roundish face.
-Ask your stylist for a cut that works with the natural tendency of your hair and one that complements the shape of your face.
-A good stylist will also consider if your style is complementary to the size and shape of your body.
-For example, a petite woman peering out from a massive bush of long hair is not in balance with her proportions.
+After my fiftieth birthday, I stopped coloring my hair and found a great stylist who gives me a softly layered bob that frames and slims my roundish face.
+Ask your stylist for a cut that works with your hair’s natural tendency and one that complements the shape of your face.
+A good stylist will also consider if your style is complementary to your body’s size and shape.
+For example, a petite woman peering out from a massive bush of long hair is not balanced with her proportions.

 I’ve also streamlined my makeup routine.
-In winter, I use a moisturizer, but in summer, I use only a tinted moisturizer with a high SPF.
+I use a moisturizer in winter, but I use only a tinted moisturizer with a high SPF in summer.

 I use makeup brushes rather than sponge applicators.
 They allow for better blending and less tugging on the skin.
-I use a liquid eyeliner applied into and under the base of my upper eyelashes (on the waterline).
+I use a liquid eyeliner applied into and under my upper eyelashes (on the waterline).
 I don’t apply liner or mascara to my lower lashes because this looks very harsh on me.
 My eyeshadow is always the same in varying degrees of depth of color for the day versus evening and includes a very pale gray, a darker gray, and a rosy brown that complements my cool skin tone.
 I start with the darkest gray in my lash line and just above it.

 I almost always wear sunglasses when I’m outdoors, and if I am in the sun for more than a few minutes, I also wear a hat.
 Skin cancer is no fun, and I hope never to have it again.